michaelfromyeg/michaelfromyeg/README.md

 ## What I'm up to 🧰

 - Working at the Canadian Space Agency
+- Serving as an Undergraduate Teaching Assistant in CPSC 330, Applied Machine Learning
 - Writing about CS and my life on my [blog](https://michaeldemar.co/blog) and creating content on [YouTube](https://www.youtube.com/channel/UCohoNm6NqDAetXX6MiaV_RQ)

 ## What I've done 📚